roadiz/BaseTheme/README.md

 We externalized all the JS logic into our [*Starting blocks*](https://github.com/rezozero/starting-blocks) framework so that your theme only host specific JS code and will be able to easily upgrade common JS features.

 We encourage you to read [*Starting Blocks* README](https://github.com/rezozero/starting-blocks/blob/master/README.md) to understand how we route and synchronize our *Twig* generated DOM with our ES6 scripts.
-You can find a detailled API documentation at http://startingblocks.rezo-zero.com
+You can find a detailed API documentation at http://startingblocks.rezo-zero.com

 In *development*, all *JS* files are preprocessed with *Babel*, linted and a sourcemap is created.